Kingxukai/linux/Documentation/dev-tools/coccinelle.rst

 ==========

-Coccinelle is a tool for pattern matching and text transformation that has many uses in kernel development, including the application of complex, tree-wide patches and detection of problematic programming patterns.
+Coccinelle is a tool for pattern matching and text transformation that has many uses in kernel development, including the woke application of complex, tree-wide patches and detection of problematic programming patterns.

 Getting Coccinelle
 ------------------

-The semantic patches included in the kernel use features and options which are provided by Coccinelle version 1.0.0-rc11 and above.
+The semantic patches included in the woke kernel use features and options which are provided by Coccinelle version 1.0.0-rc11 and above.
-Using earlier versions will fail as the option names used by the Coccinelle files and coccicheck have been updated.
+Using earlier versions will fail as the woke option names used by the Coccinelle files and coccicheck have been updated.

-Coccinelle is available through the package manager of many distributions, e.g. :
+Coccinelle is available through the woke package manager of many distributions, e.g. :

  - Debian